 The retina is a "Saran Wrap" thin membrane which is held to the inside back portion of the eyeball by a kind of suction force.
-In the front part of the eye the retina is firmly attached at a ring just behind the lens called the pars plana.
-In the back part of the eye, the retina is continuous with-the optic nerve-which carries 3 million nerve fibers back to the brain.
-In between the pars plana and the optic nerve the retina is attached by suction.
+In the front part of the eye, the retina firmly attaches to a ring just behind the lens called the pars plana.
+In the back part of the eye, the retina is continuous with the optic nerve-which carries 3 million nerve fibers back to the brain.
+In between the pars plana and the optic nerve the retina attaches with suction.

-The interior portion of the eye is filled with a material called vitreous, which is like a thin bag of jelly.
-As one gets older, the vitreous tends to shrink, a process which is accelerated by prior cataract extraction or being greatly nearsighted.
+A material called vitreous fills the interior portion of the eye.
+Vitreous is like a thin bag of jelly which shrinks when we get older.
+This process is accelerated by prior a cataract extraction or being greatly nearsighted.
 The bag of vitreous is also attached firmly in the front part of the eye at the pars plana.
 However, as the vitreous shrinks, it ultimately strips itself free from the surface of the retina in the back of the eye and begins to bobble around in the fluid.
 If it happens that the vitreous was glued on too tightly at a single point or several points just behind its firm attachment in the front part of the eye, the hobbling of the vitreous jelly bag can tear the retina at these points.
-Such a tear potentially breaks the suction holding the retina on.
-Depending upon the strength of the suction force that holds the retina on, the size of the tear, and the continued traction of the vitreous jelly bag on the tip of the tear, the retina may detach.
+Such a tear potentially breaks the suction holding the retina.
+Depending upon the strength of the suction force, the size of the tear, and the continued traction of the vitreous jelly bag on the tip of the tear, the retina may detach.

-In principle retinal detachments are fixed by finding all of the tears and adequately closing them.
-It is both that simple and that complex!
+Retinal detachments are, in principle, fixed by finding all of the tears and adequately closing them.
+It is both that simple and that complex.

-The bubble and the buckle both involve irritating the tissue around each of the retinal tears.
-This is typically done by looking into the eye using the indirect-ophthalmoscope (that bright light on the surgeon's forehead), while pushing gently on the outside of the eye using a freezing (cryopexy) probe.
-When a foot pedal is depressed, the tip of the probe becomes very cold, producing a small area of freezing that involves the retina and the tissues immediately underneath it.
-Using multiple small freezes like this, each of the tears is surrounded.
-Irritated tissue forms a scar once the retina is brought back into contact with the tissue underneath it.
-This scars forms over the next 2 weeks or so.
-The process is therefore a bit more like gluing furniture than welding.
-Both the "bubble" and "buckle" are the same up to this point.
+The "bubble" and the "buckle" both involve irritating the tissue around each of the retinal tears.
+The procedure is typically done by looking into the eye using the indirect ophthalmoscope (that bright light on the surgeon's forehead) while pushing gently on the outside of the eye using a freezing (cryopexy) probe.
+The tip of the probe becomes very cold, producing a small area of freezing that involves the retina and the tissues immediately underneath it.
+Multiple small freezes surrounded the tears.
+Irritated tissue forms a scar, once the retina is brought back into contact with the tissue underneath it.
+This scar forms over the next two weeks or so.
+Both the bubble and buckle are the same up to this point.
 After this, they differ.

-When the eye wakes up, the bubble is seen as a shimmering surface which is distinguishable from the retinal detachment by the fact that it is always seen as being on the floor no matter which way the head is moved.
-The bubble is reabsorbed by the blood stream and expelled through the lungs as a natural process over the next 7-10 days.
+When the eye wakes up, the bubble will appear as a shimmering surface.
+The bubble is reabsorbed by the bloodstream and expelled through the lungs as a natural process over the next 7-10 days.

-The most common trouble with each of these procedures, the possibility that in one operation the retina may not be attached, has already been covered above.
-A subsequent attempt at repair can be entertained using a combination of the procedures already mentioned or other techniques that are available, but not covered here (e.g., vitrectomy).
-About 7 in a 100 eyes develop some generalized scarring referred to as PVR (proliferative vitreoretinopathy) which shortens the retina, makes it less elastic, and sometimes holds the breaks open despite efforts to close them.
-Usually, some combination of techniques can be used to repair retinas that develop this problem but sometimes, even with the best efforts, PVR results in blindness.
+As stated above, the most common problem with each of these procedures is the possibility that the retina may not be attached in one operation.
+A subsequent attempt at repair can be entertained using a combination of these procedures or other available techniques.
+About 7 in 100 eyes develop some generalized scarring referred to as PVR (proliferative vitreoretinopathy) which shortens the retina, makes it less elastic, and sometimes holds the breaks open despite efforts to close them.
+Usually, some combination of techniques can be used to repair retinas that develop this problem, but sometimes, even with the best efforts, PVR results in blindness.